-Original Source: Enterococcus faecalis (E. faecalis), strain B4008 is an infectious clinical isolate collected from human blood in 1987 in the United States.1
+Original Source: Enterococcus faecalis (E. faecalis), strain B3286 is an infectious clinical isolate collected from human blood in 1987 in the United States.1

-Comments: E. faecalis, strain B4008 is a cytolytic isolate that shows high-level resistance to gentamicin.1 The complete genome of E. faecalis, strain B4008 has been sequenced (GenBank: AIRK00000000).
+Comments: E. faecalis, strain B3286 was deposited as a hemolytic isolate with high-level resistance to gentamicin.
+The complete genome of E. faecalis, strain B3286 has been sequenced (GenBank: AIRI000000000).

-E. faecalis is a Gram-positive, facultatively anaerobic coccus that is a commensal inhabitant of the gastrointestinal and female genital tract.2 It is also the most frequently isolated species, often as a monoinfection, from root canals of endodontically treated teeth with persistent apical periodontitis.3 E. faecalis is an opportunistic pathogen and has become a serious concern in hospitals because of its inherent hardiness and high levels of antibiotic resistance.4 Virulent strains often express a cytolysin toxin that is encoded on various mobile genetic elements, pathogenicity islands and conjugative plasmids.5
+E. faecalis is a Gram-positive, facultatively anaerobic coccus that is a commensal inhabitant of the gastrointestinal and female genital tract.2 It is also the most frequently isolated species, often as a monoinfection, from root canals of endodontically treated teeth with persistent apical periodontitis.3 E. faecalis is an opportunistic pathogen and has become a serious concern in hospitals because of its inherent hardiness and high levels of antibiotic resistance.4 Virulent strains often express a cytolysin toxin encoded on various mobile genetic elements, pathogenicity islands, and conjugative plasmids.5